LandonDvong/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?
 In order to work with it a different way ie array methods
 5. What is a component?
-a set of potentially reuseable code
+a set of potentially reuseable and recycable code
 ### Git Set up

 * [ ] Fork the project into your GitHub user account